-When it comes to location, the highest average paycheck ($77K annually) can be spotted in Atlanta, Ga.; Nashville, Tenn. (around $75K), Jackson, Miss. ($66K), and the company's headquarter city of Birmingham, Ala. (about $56K), and Memphis, Tenn. ($54K) are the next top-paying cities.
-High paychecks are not found in Gainesville, Ga.; in fact, at approximately $30K it is one of the worst-paid cities.
-The highest pay by state can be found in Arkansas, where salaries average out at $66K per year.
+When it comes to location, the highest average paycheck ($77K per year) can be spotted in Atlanta, Ga.; Nashville, Tenn. ($75K), Jackson, Miss. (about $66K), and the company's headquarter city of Birmingham, Ala. (about $56K), and Memphis, Tenn. ($54K) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of Gainesville, Ga. — at $35K, salaries are some of the lowest pay in the country.
+By state, the highest compensation levels appear in Arkansas, where the average salary is around $66K annually.

 Years of Experience

-Those with one to four years of experience at the company can expect to make about $51K annually on average.
-The largest fraction of Regions Financial Corporation people (30 percent) have been working for five to nine years and earn $63K per year on average.
+Between the one and five year mark, median pay is $51K per year.
+The largest fraction of Regions Financial Corporation people (32 percent) have been working for five to nine years and earn $63K annually on average.

 Certifications and Degrees

 Monetary compensation comes to $84K annually for Licensed Health Insurance Agents, far surpassing the earnings of non-credentialed workers.
 Becoming a Certified Public Accountant can certainly pay off here; those folks make $74K on average.
 At Regions Financial Corporation, employees who hold a B.A. in Bachelor of Arts (BA) receive the highest salaries at about $71K.

 When it comes to skills, employees who report Sales Management among their abilities seem to make the most, reporting a median income of $65K per year.
 It's pretty common to find people here who know Microsoft Excel; approximately one-fourth consider it a key competency.
 Some other standard skills here are Banking, Sales, and Customer Service.